Why You May Not Want To Settle Outside Of Court

 A legal case is based on the idea that one party has committed a legal wrong against another person or entity.
 In the case of a personal injury, the allegation is that a person or party injured another party through negligent actions.
 Usually, when you accept a settlement, there is little fanfare.
 If your goal is to expose the defendant’s actions, a trial gives you an open forum.
 A jury of your peers listens to the evidence.
 Others may observe the proceedings.

 What happens at trial is visible to the public.
 There is a public record of the proceedings.
-The defendant is sworn to tell the truth if they are called to the stand.
-Going to trial is one way for a defendant to be publicly accountable for their actions.
+The defendant is sworn to tell the truth if called to the stand.
+Going to trial is one-way defendants can be publicly accountable for their actions.

 6. You don’t have to wonder what might have been